 (8-ounce) DeBoles Organic Eggless Ribbon Style Pasta

-1 c. white chicken breast; cooked & shredded or chunked
+1 c. white chicken breast; cooked and shredded

 Bring water to a boil.
 Add bouillon and all seasonings.
 Add noodles and cook until tender.
 Add cream of chicken soup.
 Saute' green onions in butter in saucepan.
 Add to mixture.
 Add cooked chicken, then stir well and serve.
 Makes 2 quarts.